tsunami416604/azure-docs.hu-hu/articles/active-directory/saas-apps/kantegassoforbamboo-tutorial.md

     ![Alkalmazott hozzáadása](./media/kantegassoforbamboo-tutorial/user2.png)

     a.
-A **Felhasználónév** szövegmezőbe írja be a felhasználóhoz hasonló Brittasimon@contoso.come-mail címet.
+A **Felhasználónév** szövegmezőbe írja be a felhasználóhoz hasonló e-mail címet Brittasimon@contoso.com .

     b.
 A **jelszó** szövegmezőbe írja be a felhasználó jelszavát.